 - Sanctions under local, state, and federal law

 - Potential consequences impacting financial aid

-- Drug and alcohol counseling and resources
+- Drug and alcohol counseling and resources available to students

 STUDENT RIGHT TO KNOW